Publishing data through the Swedish National Data Service has many advantages, and is supported by Data Management Support and SLU domain specialists.

 get help with archiving published data (data also needs to be archived as official documents at SLU).

 Before submitting data to the SND catalogue, please read the SND page about how to prepare data.

 SND is run by a consortium consisting of nine universities: Swedish University of Agricultural Sciences, Karolinska Institutet, Lund University, Stockholm University, Umeå University, Uppsala University, Chalmers, KTH Royal Institute of Technology and the University of Gothenburg, which is the host university of SND.
 The research infrastructure is funded primarily by the Swedish Research Council and the consortium members.
 The consortium makes all strategic decisions regarding the work conducted by SND and is responsible for the technical solutions for the SND data repository and the data discovery service.

 More than 30 higher learning institutions and public research institutes are members of the wider SND network, striving to create a national infrastructure for open access to research data.
 The SND network members are committed to establishing local support functions for research data, so called Data Access Units.
-At SLU, the Data Curation Unit (DCU) functions as Data Access Unit and supports researchers in the areas of data management, preservation, and publication.
+At SLU, Data Management Support (DMS) functions as Data Access Unit and supports researchers in the areas of data management, preservation, and publication.